A collection of the most festive Christmas soap recipes, perfect for gifting or simply enjoying this holiday season.

 This is an adorable recipe!
 Every soap maker loves pouring in layers (or at least I do!), and the combination of stripes and candy topping is the perfect winter recipe.
-This tutorial uses melt and pour bases
+This tutorial uses a melt and pour base divided in two.

 6. Snowflake Glitter Soap

 This refreshing and cute soap recipe mixes glitter and peppermint fragrance for a wintry, crisp, and beautiful soap.
-This tutorial show you how to layer two sections for you soap: one glittery and one solid white.
-The result is a beautiful snowflake shaped bar!
+This tutorial shows you how to layer two sections for your soap: one glittery and one solid white.
+The result is a beautiful snowflake-shaped bar!
 Another melt and pour recipe.